 University of Maine Administrative Policy Statements

 Academic honesty is very important.
 It is dishonest to cheat on exams, to copy term papers, to submit papers written by another person, to fake experimental results, or to copy or reword parts of books or articles into your own papers without appropriately citing the source.
 Students committing or aiding in any of these violations may be given failing grades for an assignment or for an entire course, at the discretion of the instructor.
 In addition to any academic action taken by an instructor, these violations are also subject to action under the University of Maine Student Conduct Code.
 The maximum possible sanction under the student conduct code is dismissal from the University.
+(Last copied July 2020)

 Course Schedule Disclaimer (disruption clause):

-UMaine Student Code of Conduct:
+UMaine Student Conduct:

 Civility should be conveyed to all others through courteous expression, politeness, esteem and regard for others, and a general respect for others, regardless of differences from self.

 The use of sexist language is highly discouraged in this course.
 Language that reinforces sexism can arise from imprecise word choices that may be interpreted as biased, discriminatory, or demeaning even if they are not intended to be.
 Accordingly, communications in this course, whether delivered orally or in writing, shall be free of sexist language.

 For UMaine authoritative source see p.
 53 at: https://umaine.edu/studentlife/student-handbook/

 The University of Maine is committed to making campus a safe place for students.
 Because of this commitment, if you tell a teacher about an experience of sexual assault, sexual harassment, stalking, relationship abuse (dating violence and domestic violence), sexual misconduct or any form of gender discrimination involving members of the campus, your teacher is required to report this information to Title IX Student Services or the Office of Equal Opportunity.